 The Roman goddess Juno approached Jupiter one fine night and saw that he had given birth to a beautiful bubbly daughter.
 This girl was none other than Minerva, the Roman goddess of Wisdom or Athena in Greek tales.

-As you might have guessed, the horrific scene of an infant coming out of Jupiter’s head was traumatizing for Juno as a mother.
+The horrific scene of an infant coming out of Jupiter’s head was traumatizing for Juno as a mother.
 She hurriedly ran out of the room, grieving that Jupiter had not required her ‘services’ to produce a child.

 Subsequently, Juno approached the Ocean and started venting all her worries regarding Jupiter to the sea foam when she was met by Flora, the Roman goddess of flowering plants.
 Desperate for any solution, she begged Flora for any drug that would help her in his case and gift her with a child without Jupiter’s help.